Tuesday, June 29, 2010

 http://www.myspace.com/bastardboymusic

-However you will note in this picture what I'm talking ab
+However you will note in this picture what I'm talking about

 -As far as I can tell this was only available on CD, no indication otherwise.
 Nor is there any indication how many were produced (I'd hazard to guess 500 or less) and there is no indication who designed to cover or packaging.*